ron2015schmitt/Mathematiques/doc/intro/special-multiarrays/README.md

 <br>

 ## Repeated Vector MultiArrays
 These multiarrays vary along only one indices, which implies that they can be specified by a single vector.
+For `rank=2`, this results in either a repeated-column matrix (`index=0`) or a repeated-row matrix (`index=1`) .

 <details><summary>Repeated Vector MultiArray Examples</summary><blockquote>